harshitvasu/just-notes/modern-history/spectrum-5.md

 mundane matters of the state.
 Insistence on maintenance of traditional social hierarchy based on the dominance of the priestly class made the union of an empire difficult.
-110 ✫ A Brief History of Modern India

 In the end, it can be concluded that the English attacked a ‘divided house’ which started crumbling after a few pushes.
 ## Conquest of Sindh